How to check if Consent Mode v2 is working correctly

 To Google’s Tag Assistant, of course.

-Since you’ve probably implemented Consent Mode v2 via a template—I’m going to presume you’ve used Cookie Information’s tag template—checking the “situation” is relatively easy.
+I’m assuming you’ve implemented Consent Mode v2 via Cookie Information’s tag template, so checking the your set up is relatively easy.

 Using a Tag Template means picking a Consent Mode v2 template from Google’s Tag Gallery and adding it to your workspace.
-This is one of the many perks of using a Google-certified CMP platform like Cookie Information (humble brag.).
+This is one of the many perks of using a Google-certified CMP platform like Cookie Information.

 1. Go to the Preview Mode section, which you can access in the top-right corner when viewing your tags.